rianhunter/blah2/README.md

 Temporarily attach the chosen resistor value between signal and (analog) ground to see if the levels drop.
 If they stay the same then repeat with a resistor value that is about half your current value, if they do drop, double the value.
 You are looking for a value where the signal is just barely dropping, multiply that value by 20, that's your input termination.
-This termination value is then be installed in both R11 and R12 positions (R21 and R22 respectively).
+This termination value is then installed in both R11 and R12 positions (or R21 and R22 respectively).

 One of the signal paths is going to be for video, the other for audio.
 As both path A and B are equal on the [ADA4857][ada4857-datasheet] amp board, it does not matter which path is used for what signal.
-But you have to do the above try'n'error sequence for both head amps as they possibly differ.
+But you have to do the above try'n'error sequence for both head amps / taps as they possibly differ.

 ### Adapting the amp gain to your VHS player

 Once you have your input stage setup, you need to choose the gain for each signal path.
-Make sure to observe the video and audio RF signal levels from your tap points with different VHS tapes.
+To do that, observe the video and audio RF signal levels from your tap points when playing different VHS tapes.
 Different tapes will have different signal levels (test newer and older tapes, NTSC and PAL, etc).
 Consulting the service manual for your player may also give you a good idea about the expected signal levels.
 Based on this you now need to choose the values for R13 + R14 (path A) and R23 + R24 (path B).
+Again every VHS player is different, but just for reference, the video levels could be somewhere around 100mVpp to 300mVpp.
+HiFi RF signal levels are usually higher than video levels, so maybe 500mVpp ~ 1000mVpp.

 You should also know what your target capture device needs as a good input range.
 A [CXADC](https://github.com/happycube/cxadc-linux3) seems to be [fine with about 1.5Vpp](https://gitlab.com/wolfre/cx25800-11z-cxadc-rework-measurements) (peak-to-peak).